 For Adur and Worthing Councils, this specifically refers to the Strategic Property Investment Fund.
-The Property Investment Strategy elsewhere on this agenda meets these requirements and will form an appendix to the Annual Investment Strategy and the Capital Strategy.

 Other long-term liabilities

 An overview of the governance process for approval, monitoring and ongoing risk management of any other financial guarantees and other long-term liabilities.